 The result?
-Headaches, neck spasms, and creaky shoulder joints, caused by holding one’s neck still for long periods, says K. Daniel Riew, M.D., a world-renowned cervical spine surgeon and co-director of Och Spine at NewYork-Presbyterian/Weill Cornell Medical Center.
-Here, Dr. Riew breaks down the causes and symptoms of tech neck and offers ways to correctly and safely align the body while using mobile phones, computers, and other digital media devices.
+Headaches, neck spasms, soreness and creaky shoulder joints caused by holding your neck still for long periods, says Dr. K. Daniel Riew, a world-renowned cervical spine surgeon and co-director of Och Spine at NewYork-Presbyterian/Weill Cornell Medical Center.

 Most people have been told to sit up straight when working on a computer.
-I’ve heard that advice given by doctors, therapists, and other experts.
 Unfortunately, this is incorrect advice.
 When you sit with your back straight, you not only put a lot of force on the discs in your lower back, but the muscles in the back of the neck have to contract to hold the head up.
-So, if you sit straight up for hours, you may end up with both back and neck pain.
+So, if you sit up straight for hours, you may end up with both back and neck pain.

-A better way to sit is with the chair reclining 25-30 degrees with a good lumbar support to prevent slouching.
-In this position, the discs in the back, as well as the neck, are subjected to much lower forces than in an upright position, and the muscles in the back of the neck no longer have to contract to hold your head up.
+A better way to sit is with the chair reclining 25 to 30 degrees with good lumbar support to prevent slouching.
+In this position, the discs in the back as well as the neck are subjected to much lower forces than in an upright position, and the muscles in the back of the neck no longer have to contract to hold your head up.

 — Dr. K. Daniel Riew